jacobmoyle/Ultimate-Job-Hunting-Guide/README.md

 </ul>

 # The Interview

+A helpful email written by a recruiter from Hired:

-Pick the projects you feel most confident and passionate about discussing.
+"Pick the projects you feel most confident and passionate about discussing.
 Ensure your answers are concise and leave room to go into more detail when appropriate.

 Ask for further clarification on any technical questions before attacking the answer.
 Doing so will help you better understand how to approach the problem and will also allow you to demonstrate your thought process to the interviewer.
 Here are 3 resources to use that allows you to practice for technical interviews: https://www.interviewcake.com/ AND Technical Interview Cheat Sheet (https://gist.github.com/TSiege/cbb0507082bb18ff7e4b)